Art is not what you see, but what you make others see

 You will develop the skills to respond to set themes and briefs by investigating, analysing and experimenting using art, craft and design from vast and varied sources.
 You will develop your imaginative powers and the skills to express your ideas, feelings and meanings.

 In Year 10 there is an exciting opportunity to take part in the Annual KS4 Art and Design Weekend at The Conway Centre where you will work alongside practising artists.
+Other trips include a drawing day in Delamere Forest and a trip to the World Museum in Liverpool in Year 11.

 How we assess at KS4